masonblog/Simple-Web-Calculator/README.md

 ## Overview

-This is a web-based scientific calculator developed using web technologies.
-It features both standard and scientific calculation functions, supports light and dark theme switching, and provides an intuitive and user-friendly interface.
-The calculator employs responsive design, ensuring proper display across various devices.
+This is a web-based scientific calculator features standard and scientific calculation, supports light and dark theme, and provides an intuitive and user-friendly interface.
+The calculator utilizes responsive design and displays well on various devices.

 ## Features

-### Basic Functions
+### Features
-- **Standard Calculations**: Addition, subtraction, multiplication, division, percentage, and parentheses operations
+- **Standard Calculations**: Addition, subtraction, multiplication, division, percentages, and parentheses
-- **Scientific Calculations**: Trigonometric functions, logarithms, square roots, power operations, factorials
+- **Scientific Calculations**: Trigonometric functions, logarithms, square roots, exponentiation, and factorials
-- **Constants Support**: π (Pi), e (Euler's number)
+- **Constant Support**: π (Pi), e (Euler's number)
-- **Angle/Radian Toggle**: Switch between degree and radian modes
+- **Angle/Radian Toggle**: Supports switching between degree and radian modes
-- **Real-time Calculation**: Displays calculation results in real-time as expressions are entered
+- **Real-time Calculation**: Displays calculation results in real-time as you type expressions
-- **History Record**: Shows the previous calculation expression
+- **History**: Displays the expression from the previous calculation
-- **Copy Function**: One-click copying of calculation results to clipboard
+- **Copy Function**: One-click copy of calculation results to the clipboard
-- **Theme Switching**: Supports both light and dark theme modes
+- **Theme Switching**: Supports light and dark theme modes
 - **Keyboard Support**: Supports keyboard input for calculations

-## Usage Instructions
+## Usage

-### Interface Layout
+### Interface

 The calculator interface is divided into the following sections:
 1. **Top Title Bar**: Displays the calculator name and theme toggle button